amorist/awesome/README.md

 - [microsoft/MM-REACT](https://github.com/microsoft/MM-REACT) - Official repo for MM-REACT
 - [twintproject/twint](https://github.com/twintproject/twint) - An advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a user's followers, following, Tweets and more while evading most API limitations.
 - [rany2/edge-tts](https://github.com/rany2/edge-tts) - Use Microsoft Edge's online text-to-speech service from Python (without needing Microsoft Edge/Windows or an API key)
-- [madawei2699/myGPTReader](https://github.com/madawei2699/myGPTReader) - myGPTReader is a slack bot that can read any webpage, ebook or document and summarize it with chatGPT.
+- [madawei2699/myGPTReader](https://github.com/madawei2699/myGPTReader) - myGPTReader is a slack bot that can read any webpage, ebook, video(YouTube) or document and summarize it with chatGPT.
 It can also talk to you via voice using the content in the channel.
 - [chidiwilliams/buzz](https://github.com/chidiwilliams/buzz) - Buzz transcribes and translates audio offline on your personal computer.
 Powered by OpenAI's Whisper.
 - [GerevAI/gerev](https://github.com/GerevAI/gerev) - 🧠 AI-powered search engine for your organization  🔎
 - [deep-diver/Alpaca-LoRA-Serve](https://github.com/deep-diver/Alpaca-LoRA-Serve) - Alpaca-LoRA as Chatbot service